qqeOSAS/EclipseCardReader/README.md

 ## Contributing

 This project is open for collaboration!
 Fork, pull requests, and issues are welcome.
 Have an idea or found a bug?
 Let me know!

+For more details and guides, check out the [project Wiki](https://github.com/qqeOSAS/EclipseCardReader/wiki).